-Possible Side Effects (More Common)
+Possible Side Effects

-- Nausea and throwing up (vomiting)
+- Nausea and vomiting (throwing up)

 - Decreased appetite (decreased hunger)

-- Changes in the way food and drinks taste
+- Changes in the way food and drinks taste or loss of taste

-- Muscle pain or spasms
+- Muscle spasms

 Treating Side Effects

-- Drink 6 to 8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).

 - If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories.

-- Talk with your nurse about getting a wig before you lose your hair.
-Also, call the American Cancer Society at 800-ACS-2345 to find out information about the “Look Good, Feel Better” program close to where you live.
+- If you are interested in getting a wig, talk to your nurse.
+You can also call the American Cancer Society at 800-ACS-2345 to find out information about the “Look Good, Feel Better” program close to where you live.
 It is a free program where women getting chemotherapy can learn about wigs, turbans and scarves as well as makeup techniques and skin and nail care.

 Food and Drug Interactions